-Today marks the 250th birthday of John Quincy Adams, sixth President of the United States (and son of our second POTUS, John Adams).
-Born on July 11, 1767 in a part of Braintree, Massachusetts that is now known as Quincy, the younger Adams was a pretty interesting guy.
+John Quincy Adams—sixth President of the United States; son of our second POTUS, John Adams; and all-around interesting guy—was born on July 11, 1767, in a part of Braintree, Massachusetts, that is now known as Quincy.
 From his penchant for skinny-dipping to his beloved pet alligator, here are some things you might not have known about the skilled statesman.

 The election of 1824, which saw John Quincy Adams face off against Andrew Jackson, is the only presidential election that had to be decided by the U.S. House of Representatives, as neither candidate won the majority of electoral votes.
 Despite losing both the popular and electoral vote, Adams was named president by the House.

 When it comes to personal fitness, early birds have an edge.
-Studies have shown that morning workouts can curb your appetite, prevent weight gain, and even help you get a good night’s sleep later on.
 Nobody understood the virtues of morning exercise better than Adams.
-As America’s foreign minister to Russia, Adams would wake up at five, have a cold bath, and read a few chapters from his German-language Bible.
+As America’s foreign minister to Russia, Adams would wake up at 5:00 a.m., have a cold bath, and read a few chapters from his German-language Bible.
 Then came a six-mile walk, followed by breakfast.

 Adams installed a billiards table in the White House shortly after becoming president.
 The new addition quickly became a subject of controversy when Adams accidentally presented the government with the $61 tab (in reality he had paid for it himself).
 Nonetheless, political enemies charged that the pool table symbolized Adams’s aristocratic taste and promoted gambling.

 5. John Quincy Adams was an amazing orator, but terrible at small talk.